health

 ADVERTISEMENT

-This time I went in demanding answers.
+This time, I went in demanding answers.
 The first doctor I saw told me that it was just my anxiety, and my symptoms were psychosomatic.
-Many doctors after him said the same thing – they said it was just anxiety manifesting into real-life symptoms, and to seek counselling.
+Many doctors after him said the same thing — they said it was just anxiety manifesting into real-life symptoms, and to seek counselling.

-It wasn’t until the gynaecologist team came to see me that they were able to see that the 16cm mass was actually my left ovary.
+It wasn’t until the gynaecologist's team came to see me that they were able to see that the 16cm mass was actually my left ovary.
 Finally, some answers, I thought.
 However, they could not confirm if it was cancer or not.

 I then saw three different gynaecologists as an outpatient in the public system.
 I was told something different each time.
 The first time they wanted to wait and see what would happen after my next period and refused to put me on the waiting list for laparoscopic surgery, I was prescribed Endone and was sent home.
-The second doctor said he wanted to do another ultra-sound to have “another look inside.”
+The second doctor said he wanted to do another ultrasound to have “another look inside.”
 And the third doctor said it would “just go away by itself.”

 ADVERTISEMENT